Ares-Developers/Ares-docs/new/buildings/producecash.rst

 sign prepended.

 .. warning:: This feature might be expanded or changed in the future.
-Do not take the apparance of these texts for granted.
+Do not take the appearance of these texts for granted.
 Colors, positions, and movement speed might change.

 .. index:: Tech Structures; Oil Derrick can show the produced cash amount